ZhiYangAng/Chocolate-Customer-Dashboard-PowerBI/README.md

 1. The country and city under stores table are not tally.
 (Assuming that the value in the city correct while country incorrect)

 The process of preprocessing applied in the power query are:
+**Stores**
-1. Remove the country column.
-Recreate the country column by using custom columns.
+1. Removed the country column.
+Recreated the country column by using custom columns.
-    The custom column:
+    The country column:
    ``` Power Query
    = Table.AddColumn(#"Filtered Rows", "country_name", each if [city] = "New York" then "USA"
       else if [city]="Melbourne" then "Australia"